sheurich/debian-repro/docs/design.md

 - Status badges
 - Mobile-responsive interface

 **Configuration:** GitHub Pages uses GitHub Actions as the publishing source.
 The `pages.yml` workflow automatically deploys the `/dashboard` directory after each update.
-The dashboard data updates after each CI run via the `update-dashboard` workflow job.
+The `update-dashboard` workflow job updates the dashboard data after each CI run.

 ## Verification Process